Monsters in a Mirror

 Dragon shadows, bleeding statues, wolf dreams and time machines - your biological clock is ticking, and it's time to get metaphysical in this twisted cabaret of the macabre.
 This is the road map to your own personal inferno, fondly dedicated to everyone who is dying...especially you.

-The book is available from a variety of places online: I get the largest cut of the sale if you order it from Lulu, though I would appreciate it if any reviews were left on Amazon.
+The book is available from a variety of places online: I get the largest cut of the sale if you order it from Lulu, though I would appreciate it if any reviews were left on either Goodreads or Amazon.
 (Sincerely, I would, whether you loved it, hated it, had any kind of emotional or intellectual response -- there's nothing worse than dead silence.)
 If you're a retailer interested in carrying copies of the book on your shelves, they're available wholesale from Ingram.

 I am available for and delighted to do any combination of readings, signings, workshops, and/or question-and-answer sessions.
 Additionally, I have turned many of the stories from the collection into one-man shows, including Fear and Trembling, The Concept of Anxiety, Serpentine, On the Concept of Irony (with No Reference to Socrates), and The Gray and the Gold.
 If you're interested in any of the above, drop me a line!